Gaspar Noé’s ‘Vortex’ Sells to Utopia Following Acclaimed Cannes Debut (EXCLUSIVE)

 “Vortex” stars Dario Argento, the legendary director of “Suspiria,” and Françoise Lebrun, an actress best known for “The Mother and the Whore.”
 Alex Lutz rounds out the cast.
 “Vortex” recently screened at the Locarno International Film Festival, where Argento received the lifetime achievement award, and will next be showcased as part of the New York Film Festival lineup.

-The movie follows a mother (Lebrun), who faces advancing dementia; a father (Argento) struggling to care for his wife while dealing with his own declining health; and their son (Lutz), who does his best to help them both in spite of his own personal problems.
+The film follows a mother (Lebrun), who faces advancing dementia; a father (Argento), struggling to care for his wife while dealing with his own declining health; and their son (Lutz), who does his best to help them both in spite of his own personal problems.

 “Vortex” is produced by Edouard Weil, Vincent Maraval and Brahim Chioua.
 Production companies are Rectangle Productions and Wild Bunch International.
 The deal was negotiated by CAA Media Finance and Eva Diederix of Wild Bunch International with Danielle DiGiacomo, head of content, and Candace Tan, content manager of Utopia.